gurudublog/gurudublog.github.io/_notes/Life/Relationship.md

 	- Have low expectations and find ways to enjoy your time together with the things at hand
 - Be honest and genuine

+There is more to above list and I would keep adding...

-Some other related things I know/read of
+And some other related things I know/read of

 - True success is when the people who you want to love you do love you and that comes overwhelmingly from how you treat people.